 Not as simple with brick and mortar casinos

 While online casinos are able to avoid Norwegian regulations, it’s a lot more difficult to start a physical casino in the country.
 That’s why you won’t find any casinos or gambling venues in Oslo today.
-Even Norsk Tipping isn’t allowed to start physical, land based casinos at this point in time.
-The closest you’ll get are the many, smoke filled Bingo shops spread across the town.
+Even Norsk Tipping isn’t allowed to start physical, land-based casinos at this point in time.
+The closest you’ll get is the many, smoke-filled Bingo shops spread across the town.
 They, for some reason, are still allowed to operate, albeit under strict regulations as well.